What do I need to know?

 How do I search?

-- For deaths after 1937 enter an inquest close inquest Definition A court hearing conducted by the Coroner, in which the circumstances surrounding a death are examined; usually open to the public. number.
+- For deaths between 1962 and 1971, or 1974 and 1985, enter an inquest close inquest Definition A court hearing conducted by the Coroner, in which the circumstances surrounding a death are examined; usually open to the public. number.

 About these records